World-leading climate science at the Met Office

 The Met Office Hadley Centre is home to some of the world’s foremost climate scientists.
 Our staff make significant contributions to scientific literature and to a variety of climate science reports, including the assessment reports of the Intergovernmental Panel on Climate Change (IPCC).

 Scientists at the Met Office Hadley Centre carry out a programme of climate science research relevant to UK Government Policy: the Met Office Hadley Centre Climate Programme.
-Funded by the Department for Business, Energy and Industrial Strategy (BEIS) and the Department for Environment, Food and Rural Affairs (Defra), the research programme delivers policy-relevant research, which is used to advise and support Government decision making on climate science issues.
+Funded by the Department for Science, Innovation and Technology (DSIT), the research programme delivers policy-relevant research, which is used to advise and support Government decision making on climate science issues.
 It also provides underpinning science that supports the wider climate science community.

 Climate science roadmap